Entry-Level Doctor of Physical Therapy (DPT)

 Student Outcomes: Retention Rate, Graduation Rate, & Licensure Pass Rate

-Please click on the link for UM-SOM-PTRS Student Outcomes including retention rates, graduation rates, and licensure pass rates.
+Please click on the link for UM-SOM-PTRS Student Outcomes (for 2010-2014) including retention rates, graduation rates, and licensure pass rates.